vesalbargi/verilog-single-cycle-cpu/README.md

-# Single Cycle CPU Project
+# Single-Cycle CPU Project

-This is a ModelSim project that implements a single cycle CPU using Verilog.
+This is a ModelSim project that implements a MIPS single-cycle CPU using Verilog.

 ## Phase 1